A life of love and service, prayer and community, and we observe the First Order Rule of St Francis of Assisi (A.D.

 Each year the Friars lead a public novena in honor of Saint Francis of Assisi in the days leading up to the Saint’s feast on October 4.
 It concludes on the final night with the Transitus–the commemoration of St Francis’ passing from this world to Heavenly glory.
 The novena consists of prayers written by the saint himself and put together in a booklet by Father Christopher FSF.
 The friars and the faithful pray these prayers in a prayerful atmosphere of Exposition of the Most Blessed Sacrament together with Compline (night prayer of the Church).

-This year (2021) the Novena will begin on Saturday, 25 September at 7 pm, and conclude on the ninth day with the Transitus on the evening of Sunday, October 3.
+This year (2022) the Novena will begin on Sunday, 25 September at 7 pm, and conclude on the ninth day with the Transitus on the evening of Monday, October 3.
 Each evening of the novena will be at 7 pm.
-Due to the NSW Government-imposed lockdown, the Novena will be live-streamed HERE
+The Novena will also be live-streamed HERE